wordofwarning/wordofwarning.org/current/2016-springsummer/standen/index.md

 #### Manchester Venue + Booking Details
 Date: Thursday 7 April 2016
-Times: 6pm, 6.45pm, 7.30pm, 8.15pm
+Times: <a href="http://www.wegottickets.com/event/353698" target="_blank">6.45pm</a>, <a href="http://www.wegottickets.com/event/353699" target="_blank">7.30pm</a>, <a href="http://www.wegottickets.com/event/353700" target="_blank">8.15pm</a>
 <a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth (Grand Hall)</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-Entry by donation, please <a href="http://www.wegottickets.com/wordofwarning" target="_blank">book online for free</a> in advance, as each performance has a limited capacity. (*Remaining tickets will be available at the Whitworth in person from 5pm on the day.*)
+Tickets are free to <a href="http://www.wegottickets.com/wordofwarning" target="_blank">book online</a>, with donations welcome at the Whitworth.
+Booking essential as each performance has a limited capacity. (*Remaining tickets will be available at the Whitworth in person from 5pm on the day.*)
 Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)

 #### Preston Venue + Booking Details
 Dates: Saturday 9 + Sunday 10 April 2016
 Times: to be confirmed
-<a href="http://www.harrismuseum.org.uk/your-visit/23-getting-here" target="_blank">Venue: Harris Museum & Art Gallery</a>, Market Square, Preston, PR1 2PP
+<a href="http://www.harrismuseum.org.uk/your-visit/23-getting-here" target="_blank">Venue: Harris Museum</a>, Market Square, Preston, PR1 2PP
-<a href="" target="_blank">Tickets are free, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at HM&AG in person on the day)
+<a href="" target="_blank">Tickets are free, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at HM in person on the day)
-Box Office Tel: TBC
+Box Office Tel: 01772 905 414 / 07867 306 062

 #### Access Information
 Age advisory: TBC.
 With no interval, each performance lasts approximately 25 minutes.
 Predominantly aural and includes deprivation of sight and close physical contact (with a performer).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.